You don't take a photograph, you make it. Ansel Adams

 It was loads of fun at first and I sold a lot of photos.
 But it was also a lot of hard work; it kept me away from church often; all the heavy lifting and long hours standing created serious backaches; and after 4 years I was still losing money.
 I sold my trailer, tent, displays, tables, everything!
 Out of business!

-My biggest joy is maintaining a large online gallery that has had over two million visitors so far with some nice comments.
+My biggest joy is maintaining two large online galleries that have had over two million visitors so far with some nice comments.
 I also self-publish a photo book about every major vacation trip and an occasional subject book or family history book.
 I also display some of my photos in my home and they are displayed in my church and in some businesses.
 Nashville Zoo has used a lot of my photos for promotional purposes, though less since they got an official photographer.
+My newer online gallery just for Costa Rica shots has an ordering service and when I want a print now, I just order a print from my SmugMug.com gallery.
+I'm currently partial to the glossy metal prints for display and have several in my Costa Rica house.

 Explore my photography articles to learn more about my hobby.
-See how it got started, some of the fun I've had with it, and of course I hope you look at some of my photos!
+See how it got started, some of the fun I've had with it, some awards, and of course I hope you look at some of my photos in the two galleries on the main menu above!
 I'm proud of my work!

 I shut my eyes in order to see. ~Paul Gauguin

-Currently I use a Canon Rebel xti SLR Digital camera for most of my work.
+For years I have been using different versions of the Canon Rebel SLR Digital camera for most of my work.
 It replaced my earlier Canon 10D which was my first SLR Digital camera.
 I love both of them and have become brand-loyal to Canon.
-I also keep a little pocket camera with me most of the time.
-Most don't last long for various reasons.
-I'm currently using a little Canon PowerShot Elph, but have had an earlier PowerShot, a Nikon Coopix and a Sony SureShot all of which have had the zoom to lock up or the menu controls quit working on the Sony.
-I now buy them at Office Depot where for a moderate price you get a 2-year replacement warranty which has paid off twice now!
+I used to also keep a little pocket camera with me most of the time.
+Most didn't last long for various reasons.
+I'm currently using my Samsung cell phone for casual shots and when out walking.
+I recently got a close-up or macro lens, but honestly don't use in much, just mainly my 75-300 cheap Canon lens for birds and other distant subjects.

 In the 1990's I got a Canon Rebel G film camera which was what I used during my three years in The Gambia.
 And I guess that was when I became sold on Canon.
 It was easy to use and made quality photos.
 I did better when shooting slides over print film, but in Gambia only print film could be processed and mailorder was undependable there.
 Thus I shot print film and don't have good digital copies of them for much practical use now.
 Most of my Gambia prints I make today are from poor scans of either the negative or a print on my HP Scanner.
 I wish I could afford to pay someone to make high-quality scans of thoses thousands of Gambia negatives!
 Oh well . . .